Anatomic and Clinical Pathology

 • They have the ability to integrate information gathered at necropsy with clinical, genetic, and behavioral data, which has the potential to shed new light on the pathogenesis of disease processes and identify phenotypes that may not be immediately apparent with a single-discipline approach.

-Collaborative Research
+Consultation and Collaborative Research

 Biospecimen Distribution Program

-• This program distributes tissue samples as well as other biological samples upon request
+• This program distributes tissue samples as well as other biological samples upon request.

-• Samples can be collected and prepared according to the investigators’ needs
+• Samples can be collected and prepared according to the investigators’ needs.

 • Additionally, a highly organized archive of formalin-fixed and paraffin-blocked tissues and glass slides are housed in air-conditioned spaces.
 The catalogued database of this archive allows for easy retrieval of requested samples.